Privacy laws in Canada: How do the rules affect your business? | CFIB

 Start with the Office of the Privacy Commissioner of Canada.
 Their website includes:

-- A toolkit for businesses, which will walk you through your responsibilities, what the Act covers, and the underlying principles of any good privacy policy.
+- A Privacy Guide for Businesses which will walk you through your responsibilities, what the Act covers, and the underlying principles of any good privacy policy.

 - A list of 10 Tips for a Better Online Privacy Policy.